fbpx

 Fun with Cabinetry Feet

-cabinet with trio of drawers with a custom spice pull outA beautiful kitchen is all in the details.
+Green island in a white kitchen looking into the colorful dining room beyondA beautiful kitchen is all in the details.
 One way to step up your design is with cabinetry feet.
 These feet come in different shapes, sizes and styles to help enhance your space.
-If you are interested in learning more, here are a few ideas from Normandy Designer Karen Chanan to get you started off on the right ‘cabinetry’ foot.
+If you are interested in learning more, here are a few ideas to get you started off on the right ‘cabinetry’ foot.

-Set up an appointment with Karen get started on your kitchen remodel and ensure you hit all the right design details.
-Or, register to attend an upcoming seminar to learn more about the remodeling process and latest design trends.
-You can also follow Normandy Remodeling on Facebook, Twitter and Instagram for more design ideas and inspiration.
+Set up an appointment with a Normandy Designer get started on your kitchen remodel and ensure you hit all the right design details.
+You can also follow Normandy Remodeling on Facebook, Instagram and Pinterest for more design ideas and inspiration.

 Schedule an Appointment